ClickCease

 A human-in-the-loop approach involves clinicians reviewing and approving documentation generated by AI tools to ensure accuracy and adherence to clinical standards.

-Efficient Documentation with AutoNotes
+Enhancing Documentation Efficiency with AutoNotes

 Finish notes in